-Dijon Marinade Flavors the Top Round Steak
+Dijon Mustard Marinade Flavors the Top Round Steak

-London Broil with a Dijon mustard marinade makes this lean and less tender cut of meat into a delicious protein with touches of mustard, pepper, ginger, and garlic without having to pay a high price for a more tender cut of meat such as Filet Mignon or Rib Steak.
+The Dijon mustard marinade makes this lean and less tender cut of meat into a delicious protein with touches of mustard, pepper, ginger, and garlic.
+If you like, you can also add fresh rosemary or Italian seasoning to the marinade instead of the ginger.

-There is an acid in the marinade, either fresh lemon or lime juice and we marinate the meat for 2 to 3 hours per inch of thickness.
+- There is an acid in the marinade, either fresh lemon or lime juice which helps tenderize the meat.

-When our kids were home, we had a big freezer in our basement and a huge school size chalkboard that kept track of our frozen inventory.
+When our kids were home, we had a big freezer in our basement.
+Next to the freezer was a huge school size chalkboard that kept track of our frozen inventory.

 Now I have to confess; I’m not that organized.
 If my Hubby were reading this now, he’d probably be laughing his head off and saying that I’m not organized at all.

-Turn Top Round Steak into London Broil
+Turn Top Round Steak into London Broil Recipe

 I just have my way of doing things.
 Besides artistic minds can’t always think of the mundane, especially when they’re filled with creative ideas, just waiting to be conceived. 😉